RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 #### Parameters
 ***integer* timeout:** the duration in seconds that the function will execute.
 The default value is 2 seconds.<br/>
 ***integer* distance:** the distance in centimeters the drone will stop and maintain distance in front of an object.
 The default value is 50 centimeters.

-#### Description
-A looped method that makes the drone fly forward until it reaches a desired distance.
-Once the desired distance in reached the drone will maintain that distance.
-The sensor range is up to 150 cm.

 #### Returns
 None